DessimozLab/pyomadb/README.md

 # PyOMADB

 PyOMADB is a python client to the OMA browser, using the REST API.
 As such, it requires a stable internet connection to operate.
+We also provide a _similar wrapper for R (https://github.com/DessimozLab/omadb)_.

 Documentation is available <a href="http://dessimozlab.github.io/pyomadb/build/html/">here</a>.
 A notebook containing examples of how to use the package is available <a href="https://github.com/DessimozLab/pyomadb/blob/master/examples/pyomadb-examples.ipynb">here</a>.